FedericoBustaffa/obsidian/notes/machine_learning/decision_tree.md

    is a change in classification.
 3. Evaluate candidate thresholds according to information gain.

-Another simpler, but for less effective solution, is to take for example the median and split in that point.
-Of course it is not a fine option but for sure is faster in terms of computational time.
+For large dataset this is still too expensive and so there are more coarse grained techniques, like grouping similar values of the feature in bins so that the bins are representative of a part of the features.

 ## Overfitting